silverjam/SimpleP2P/README.md

         print "FAIL"
         sys.exit(1)

-Start a peer is even simple, from _test/wait.py_:
+Starting a peer is even simpler, from _test/wait.py_:

     import simplep2p as s
     s.wait()

-The Python test sequence can be lauched via the _test/runtest.sh_ script.
+The Python test sequence can be lauched via the script: _test/runtest.sh_.